Search

 What is an overdraft and how does it occur?

-1. We have a standard overdraft practice (Courtesy Limit) that comes with your account.
+1. We have a standard overdraft practice (Courtesy Limit) that comes with your account, which is explained below.

-2. We offer an enhanced overdraft practice (Courtesy Limit Plus) that is available upon request.
+2. We offer an enhanced overdraft practice (Courtesy Limit Plus) that is available upon request, explained below.

 3. We also offer overdraft protection plans, which include (credit‐based) ChexMate Overdraft Line of Credit and our Optimum Sweep Agreement which is a link between Optimum Money Market and Optimum Checking.
 To learn more, ask us about these plans.